cesar-mso/NorwayCard/README.md

 # NorwayCard
-Card for Android certification course, first deliverable
+Card for Udacity-Google scholarship for Android certification course, first deliverable: Single page Android app

-##Info from course

-Make Your Own Card
+##Info from course: Make Your Own Card

 Okay, so at this point we want to set you loose.
 Instead of following along with a pre-made design, you’ll now make your own card.
 The final practice for this lesson will have a few steps.

 ###Step 1: Draw your Card